 Chip Emely, Technology Services & Website Development

 The efficiency of our website and email accounts is due to technical support from Chip, through his firm, The Emely Group.
 He and his wife Mandie run the company, offering web solutions, Internet marketing and professional photography services to small businesses throughout the Mid-Atlantic Region, from their home office in Street.
 Their business shares their home with their two sons, Cameron and Max.
-Chip’s first-hand management experience, along with his considerable technical skills, enables him to find solutions for that work best for other small business owners.
+Chip’s first-hand management experience, along with his considerable technical skills, enables him to find solutions that work best for other small business owners.

 Amelia Grace Gossman, Illustrator